tantalim/tantalim-docs/docs/pages.md

 * single
 * multiple

-### modelName
+### model

-Required String.
+Optional String.
 The unique identifier of the model layer matching this page.
+If not specified, this defaults to the name of the page.
+This is required on child sections.

 ### parentModel